 Instead of reading a meme from a “me-me” point of view, we can consider other perspectives outside of our own.

 The cultural forecast seems to be that memes are here to stay.
 When the next storm hits, remember that “awareness” is crucial to navigating the winds of words, sounds, and images that blow ideas your way.
-Internet users can use the Internet, but they can also be used by it.
 Knowing this can make the difference between a [meme]ingful and a [meme]ingless life.

 My research on nonsense literature has led me to study Internet memes as digital texts that are representative of the sense-making processes of Internet users.
 Like nonsense literature, the humorous, playful aspects of Internet memes often lead people to dismiss them as trivial.
 But what exactly are we trivializing?
-That is the question I intend to examine over the next few years of my degree.
-And I look forward to exploring many a [meme]ingful conversation with all of you as I do!
+That is a question I intend to keep thinking about and I encourage you to think about it as well.

 Dawkins, R. (2016).
 The selfish gene (40th anniversary ed.).
 New York, NY: Oxford University Press.
 (Original work published in 1976)